aschuma/esp32_ssd1306_metaefa/README.md

                     _|
 ```

-# esp32_ssd1306_metaefa

 The aim of this project is to display the departure data of one ore more VVS stations on a esp32 microcontroller equipped with a oled ssd1306 display (Haltestellenmonitor).
 VVS is the Stuttgart public transport system.
 VVS provides the current timetable of relevant stations by a public available REST endpoint.
 Micropython is the programming language of choice.

+Here is what you get when you deploy the application to your esp32 board:

 ![Demo](https://github.com/aschuma/esp32_ssd1306_metaefa/raw/master/esp32_ssd1306_metaefa.jpg)

 The top line contains the current time.
 The other lines hold the departure times, the tram/bus line number, the delay and a short name of the station (RH, SMi) of the tram or bus.
-The relevant lines and station are configurable.
+The relevant tram/bus lines and station are configurable.

 Links: